-The Infatuations are “Detroit.”
+The Infatuations is “Simply Detroit”.
 The Motor City starts coming out of your speakers the second the first note hits.
-This band celebrates every sonic movement that is undeniably “Detroit” with every song they create and perform; from Motown soul to the inescapable good-time bravado of Parliament Funkadelic, to the raw, untamed rock energy of MC5 and Detroit Rock City’s last three decades of powerful rock n roll.
-The Infatuations compel you to dance to the groove.
+These guys celebrate every sonic movement that is “Detroit” by combining the pop-suss of Motown soul, the sheer in-your-face bravado of Parliament Funkadelic, and the raw, untamed energy of Detroit rock ’n’ roll.
+The results are undeniably spectacular.

 “While we were recording January Sessions, Marco always joked that he was a rock singer at heart”, says Draheim.
 “We wanted to find a dynamic, soul inspired vocalist that possesses the power of Levi Stubbs, and the smoothness and range of Stevie Wonder with a little bit of Tyner grit.
-I was at an open mic night when I heard Caleb Gutierrez’ powerful voice and range for the first time.
-Caleb, started wailing away singing “Crazy” by Gnarls Barkley full voice, and everyone in the room, stunned, turned to watch and listen.
+I was at an open mic night when I heard Caleb for the first time.
+Caleb, started wailing away singing “Crazy” by Gnarls Barkley and everyone in the room, stunned, turned to watch and listen.
 Caleb soon joined The Infatuations as frontman.”

-Since that day, Gutierrez has sung the National Anthem for the Detroit Tigers at Comerica Park, at Ford World Headquarters, and at Michigan Hispanic Chamber of Commerce events.
-Gutierrez – and the rest of The Infatuations – are strong believers in their local community, and participate through song in regional festivals and benefit events frequently.
-The Infatuations have recently headlined Arts, Beats & Eats, Sparks In the Park, West Dearborn Oktoberfest, Detroit River Days, played Stars & Stripes Festival, and Mid Point Music Festival in Cincinnati.
-The Infatuations’ pure Detroit brand of funk-motown-rock-dance party gets festival audiences in particular dancing in the sun since there’s something of everyone’s teenage record collection in the jams.
+Since that day, Gutierrez has sung the National Anthem for the Detroit Tigers at Comerica Park as a part of the Latin-themed ¡Fiesta Tigres! day in 2012 and 2013 and several Michigan Hispanic Chamber of Commerce events.
+Gutierrez – and the rest of The Infatuations – are strong believers in their local community, and participate through song in regional festivals and benefit events frequently such as the 2013 Winter Classic Alumni Game at Comerica Park, Arts, Beats & Eats, D.I.Y.
+Fest, Mid Point Musical Festival, Detroit River Days with George Clinton & the P-Funk All Stars, Campus Martius 4th Fridays with the Family Stone and the Wailer’s, the Motown Macdown a fund raiser for local charity Justin’s Vision, the Mitch Albom S.A.Y.
+Radioathon and were a part of the Holy Cross Children’s Services 2013 CD compilation “A Michigan Christmas for Hope”.
+The Infatuations’ pure Detroit brand of funk-Motown-rock-dance party gets festival audiences in particular dancing in the sun since there’s something of everyone’s teenage record collection in the jams.

-The band’s three Freshman recordings, as well as countless stellar live performances, have led to The Infatuations receiving an Emmy Award nomination for the “Blame it on You” video.
+The band is currently working on their 1st full length release due out in spring of 2014 and has thus far released the five-track “January Sessions” EP in 2009, the “Blame It On You” single in February 2012, “Recorded Live in Front of a Studio Audience” live EP that same month and the video and single for “Yesterday Morning” on Thanksgiving Day 2013.
+Those recording as well as countless stellar live performances have led to The Infatuations receiving an Emmy Award nomination in 2012 for the “Blame It On You” music video.
 The Infatuations has won the vitaminwater People’s Choice Award two years in a row (2011 & 2012) as a part of the Detroit Music Awards.
 In 2013 The Infatuations received 2 Detroit Music Awards, Outstanding Urban/Funk/Hip Hop Recording & Outstanding Urban/Funk Artist/Group, and out of 12,000 bands were Detroit Finalist and Top 25 Global Finalist in the 2013 Hard Rock Rising Global Battle of the Bands.

-The Infatuations are one of the most talented, original, and infectious dance rock bands, dance bands and/or rock bands to have come out of Detroit in recent years, and in a town with such a flavor-rich and iconically characteristic history, that means a hell of a lot.
+The Infatuations are one of the best dance rock bands, dance bands and rock bands to have come out of Detroit in recent years, and in this town that means a hell of a lot.

 Metro Times – “The Infatuations’ January Sessions (Acid Groove) sounds like the sort of music that Justin Timberlake wishes he had the balls to make.
 In other words, this is fun and dance-able white-boy disco-soul.
 “Dancin’ On My Knees”, in particular, is a great tune.”